 KIWI FLAVOUR: There’s Ah Mau, while retiring stalwart Jason Nightingale’s agonising injury absence has given Lower Hutt-born rookie Jordan Pereira a shot on the wing.

-HEROES: If you can’t find anyone to get your juices flowing in a team that boasts James Graham, Matt Dufty, Tyson Frizell and Jack de Belin, you’re pretty hard to please.
+HEROES: If you can’t find anyone to get your juices flowing in a team that boasts James Graham, Matt Dufty and Tyson Frizell, you’re pretty hard to please.
 Gareth Widdop’s season-ending injury is a blow.

 VILLAINS: You could easily slot the relentlessly-maligned Ben Hunt into the above category – what a story it would be if he could turn things around enough to guide the Saints to a premiership.